DJ-Dingo/pibooth-oled-display/README.rst

 Show a logo instead of text or counter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can provide your own logo to the screen.
-Default is the Pibooth logo in 128x64 or 128x32
+Default is the Pibooth logo in 128x32 or 128x64

 If you are using OLED screens with other dimention you need to make a new photo and put in the OLED logo folder.
 "/home/pi/.config/pibooth/logo"

-# Choose a logo instead of text on the display (**WILL OVERWRITE TEXT ON SCREEN**) Default = No
+# Choose a logo instead of text on the display (**WILL TEMPORARILY OVERWRITE TEXT ON SCREEN**) Default = No

 oled_showlogo = **Yes**